-- Fn+K: This key combination has the same function as the ScrLK or Scroll Lock key on a conventional external keyboard. - Fn+P: This key combination has the same function as the Pause key on a conventional external keyboard. - Fn+S: This key combination has the same function as the SysRq key on a conventional external keyboard. - Fn+4: Press Fn+4 to put the computer into sleep mode.
-To wake up the computer, press Fn key or the power button. - Fn+PrtSc: Open the Snipping Tool program. - Fn+Tab: Open the Lenovo Scaling Utility program. - Fn+Spacebar: If your computer supports keyboard backlight, press Fn+Spacebar to switch between the different keyboard backlight status.
+- Fn+K: This key combination has the same function as the ScrLK or Scroll Lock key on a conventional external keyboard. - Fn+P: This key combination has the same function as the Pause key on a conventional external keyboard. - Fn+S: This key combination has the same function as the SysRg key on a conventional external keyboard. - Fn+4: Press Fn+4 to put the computer into sleep mode.
+To wake up the computer, press any key or the power button. - Fn+PrtSc: Open the Snipping Tool program. - Fn+Spacebar: If your computer supports keyboard backlight, press Fn+Spacebar to switch between the different keyboard backlight status (off, low, or high).